RackTables/racktables/README.md

 Run:
 docker-compose up -d
 docker ps - get container ids
-docker logs - look for "GENERATED ROOT PASSWORD" of you need the randomly generated root password docker inspect {DB_CONTAINER} - to get db container ip
+docker logs - look for "GENERATED ROOT PASSWORD" for the randomly generated root password

 Browse to http://localhost and run the setup.
+Enter db for the database host.

 When you get to the screen that asks you to change the permissions of secret.php:
 Run:
 docker exec -it {WEB_CONTAINER} /bin/bash

-Inside the container RUN:
-chmod 400 /app/wwwroot/inc/secret.php
+Then inside the container RUN: chmod 400 /app/wwwroot/inc/secret.php

 Then hit retry and continue with the install.